I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3dwddm2_0ddi_video_capability_decoder_downsampling.md

 </div>
 <div> </div>

+`OutputColorSpace`

+[in] Contains the color space information of the display frame data.

+`Supported`

+[out] The driver sets this to <b>TRUE</b> if the requested down sampling is supported.
+Otherwise, the driver should set this to <b>FALSE</b>.

 `RealTime`

 [out] The driver sets this to <b>TRUE</b> if the requested down sampling is supported and the resulting decode operations can occur in real-time.
-Otherwise, the driver should set this to <b>FALSE</b>.

-`Supported`

-[out] The driver sets this to <b>TRUE</b> if the requested down sampling is supported.
 Otherwise, the driver should set this to <b>FALSE</b>.

 ## Requirements